videolan/x265/doc/reST/presets.rst

 trade-offs between encode speed (encoded frames per second) and compression efficiency (quality per bit in the bitstream).
-The default preset is medium, it does a reasonably good job of finding the best possible quality without spending enourmous CPU cycles looking for the absolute most efficient way to achieve that quality.
+The default preset is medium, it does a reasonably good job of finding the best possible quality without spending enormous CPU cycles looking for the absolute most efficient way to achieve that quality.
 As you go higher than medium, the encoder takes shortcuts to improve performance at the expense of quality and compression efficiency.
 As you go lower than